-If you have a limited time in Sibiu and want to discover Transylvania from Sibiu, here are a few recomendations for day trips you can do from Sibiu.
+If you are planning a vacation in Sibiu and want to discover Transylvania from this beautiful city, we have put together the list of the best 8-day trips you can do from Sibiu.

 The “Tuscany of Romania”, Transylvania is a wide area in the central part of Romania, surrounded like a halo by the peaks of the Carpathians mountains.
 Made famous by Bram Stoker and his novel, Dracula, Transylvania is lovely and serene land, situated at the crossroads of civilisations ( Romanians, Hungarians, Austrians, Germans, Turks).
 Its position in Central Europe lead Transylvania to a rich cultural heritage, but the natural attractions are a complementary addition to its touristic potential.